Abhinandps/mongodb-workout-qustions/tutorial/README.md

     2. $text -> db.collection.find({$text: {$search: "apple"}});

+Key Differences:

+Purpose and Use Cases:

+$regex: Used for pattern matching within a specific field.
+$text: Used for efficient full-text searches across text-indexed fields.
+Performance:

+$regex: Can be slower for large collections and complex patterns.
+$text: Optimized for performance in full-text searches, especially on text-indexed fields.
+Indexing:

+$regex: Can use regular indexes on the field being searched.
+$text: Requires a special text index for efficient operation.
+Search Query:

+$regex: Searches based on a specific regular expression pattern.
+$text: Searches based on natural language text queries.

     3. $where -> db.collection.find({$where: "this.age > 18 && this.gender === 'male'"});

 # Update Field Operator